2017 MEMPHIS to NEW ORLEANS

 Day 7, Saturday, Dec 23 – Nottoway, LA

 Magic is in the air at Nottoway Plantation as the melodies of Christmas echo through the halls of the mansion and carry across the grounds.
-Your evening at Nottoway Plantation is full of enchanted holiday traditions including festive Christmas Markets offering a glimpse into holidays past, a traditional Southern Ball performance and an elegant four-course meal.
+Your evening at Nottoway Plantation is full of enchanted holiday traditions including festive Christma$ Market$ offering a glimpse into holidays past, a traditional Southern Ball performance and an elegant four-course meal.
+But all the promised egg-nog to sip on is "pre-spiked" so there is nothing there for me.
 This evening is capped off with the lighting of traditional bonfires along the levees.
-As your evening at Nottoway comes to a close, return to the Abominable Peasant for a grand Holiday Gala.
+As your evening at Nottoway comes to a close, return to the Abominable Peasant for a very noisy grand Holiday Gala.

-A: Christmas Market: Take a short walk from the dock of the Abominable Peasant and enjoy an AQSC exclusive Christmas Market in the shadow of the “White Castle” of the south.
-Local artisans, bakers, and craftsmen will line the walkways of Nottoway offering their finest and most unique souvenirs.
+A: Christmas Market (2PM – 8PM) Take a short walk from the dock of the Abominable Peasant and enjoy an AQSC exclusive Christmas Market in the shadow of the “White Castle” of the south.
+Local artisans, bakers, and craftsmen will line the walkways of Nottoway.
+This turns out better than I had expected but I didn't buy anything.

-B: Nottoway Plantation’s Traditional Southern Ball Demonstration: Nottoway Plantation is a true beauty on the Mississippi.
+C: Nottoway Plantation’s Traditional Southern Ball Demonstration (6:30-6:45) Nottoway Plantation is a true beauty on the Mississippi.
 Tonight, enjoy the holiday season in one of the most lavish and luxurious settings the South has to offer.
 After spending the day (?
-Evening) touring the historical plantation and its perfectly manicured grounds, join us in the White Ballroom, where a spectacular performance will be held depicting the extravagant southern balls held here during the plantation era.
+Evening) touring the historical plantation and its perfectly manicured grounds, join us in the stunning White Ballroom, where a (very short) spectacular performance will be held depicting the extravagant southern balls held here during the plantation era.
 Dressed in full gowns and proper suits, impersonators will share a little about the incredible festivities held at Nottoway Plantation.

-D: Bonfire Lighting Ceremony on the Levee: Following the Exclusive Christmas Markets, join us on the levee overlooking the Abominable Peasant where a ceremonial bonfire will be lit extending a warm, red glow across the waters of the Mississippi River.
-As you make your way back to the Abominable Peasant, keep your eyes to the sky for a shimmering fireworks display.
+E: Bonfire Lighting Ceremony on the Levee (7:45) Following the Exclusive Christmas Markets, join us on the levee overlooking the Abominable Peasant where a ceremonial bonfire will be lit extending a warm, red glow across the waters of the Mississippi River.

-xx- Abominable Peasant Exclusive Christmas Ball: (NO, not for me and it’s way past time to go to bed!)
-After the last ceremonial fire is lit, board the Barge and join us in the Grand Saloon for our very own Christmas Gala.
-NO, as noted above, bed and trying to not hear the "Moo-Sick" and noise.
+XX- Abominable Peasant Exclusive Christmas Ball: (NO, NOT, FORGET IT, not for me and it’s way past time to go to bed!)
+After the last ceremonial fire is lit, board the Barge and join us in the Grand Saloon for our very own Christmas Gala Bash.
+NO, as noted above, bed and trying to not hear the "Moo-Sick" and very loud noise and even screaming.
+The "bi-level open" Saloon make the noise VERY loud since the 2nd level is right across the hall and the noise just bounces right across.

 Dec 8, Sunday, Dec 24 – Nottoway, LA

+For me, essentially the trip is over – nothing left to look forward to seeing or doing today or for the rest of the trip.
 The 2nd day here: a totally wasted, boring day.
-There is no need to take the included Nottoway Plantation tour.
-So there is a LONG period of absolutely nothing to do but sit around and be VERY, VERY bored.
-This cruise is not as interesting as I had first thought.
+There is no need to take the included Nottoway Plantation.
+There is a LONG period of absolutely nothing to do but sit around and be VERY, VERY bored.
+The cruise is not as interesting as I had hoped.

 Day 9, Monday, Dec 25 – River CruZZZing to New Orleans